• Disease Overview

 Diagnosis

-In newborns, the diagnosis of cri du chat syndrome is confirmed by a thorough clinical evaluation, identification of characteristic findings (e.g., cat-like cry) and chromosomal studies (karyotyping) that reveal a deletion on the short arm of chromosome 5.
-A specific test known as fluorescence in situ hybridization (FISH) may be used to confirm a diagnosis of cri du chat syndrome.
+In newborns, the diagnosis of cri du chat syndrome may be suspected based on a thorough clinical evaluation, identification of characteristic signs and symptoms (e.g., cat-like cry).
+The diagnosis is confirmed with chromosomal studies (karyotyping) that reveal a deletion on the short arm of chromosome 5.
+Other tests that can be used to confirm a diagnosis of cri du chat syndrome are fluorescence in situ hybridization (FISH), comparative genomic hybridization (CGH), or a quantitative polymerase chain reaction (PCR).

 • < Previous section